Jacobwkidd/Node-final-project/int-web-final-project-instructions.md

       const html = md.render(obj.content);
       // pass the posts into the blog-list view res.render('default-layout', {
-         title: obj.title, // note how properties from the gray matter are passed into the EJS view
+         title: obj.data.title, // note how properties from the gray matter are passed into the EJS view
          content: html
       });
    }